 It 90 mins long but cuts off at 1.11, on the way into the Mourdi Depression which is a shame.
 But if you try and find the complete show, watch out for torrentfrancais.com – the plug-in they recommend turns nasty.
 There’s another equally interesting film on SVS’s channel about Theodore Monod, also set in northern Chad.

-On the same theme here’s another 90-minute doc on the Tubu (or ‘Gorane’ as the French call them) on youtube.
-Not watched it yet but FF to 7.00 for the start.
-And this one (English VO and subtitles) is about Tubu women in Niger trekking up from around Nguigmi to Bilma to exchange goats for dates.
+On the same theme track down the Emir of Kano, and this one (English VO and subtitles) is about Tubu women in Niger trekking up from around Nguigmi to Bilma to exchange goats for dates.
 A few years ago the BBC ran a similar film in the same region about a Tubu caravan of women crossing to Termit from Agadem.

 Of the same era but less petulant than Newman, the author sets off on what turns out to be a vexatious journey across the Sahara through Libya to Lake Chad via the Tubu lands of the Tibesti and Ennedi.
 What makes this book so unusual in the era of unreviewably lame Travel Book Club adventures, is that the author is no fluffy travel writer, but a well-read if rather stroppy Theroux-esque character who does not spare those who irritate him.